jameshfisher/jameshfisher.com/_posts/2017-03-18-what-is-swift-nsapplicationmain.md

 ---
-title: "What is Swift's `@NSApplicationMain` annotation?"
+title: What is Swift's `@NSApplicationMain` annotation?
+justification: >-
-justification: "I'm making Vidrio this month.
+  I'm making Vidrio this month.
 I need to understand Cocoa and Swift.
-The `@NSApplicationMain` annotation is one barrier to understanding."
+The `@NSApplicationMain` annotation is one barrier to understanding.
+tags: []
 ---

 In Xcode, go to `File > New > Project`, select "Cocoa application", and call it "LookMaNoNSApplicationMain".
 Run it.
 You get an empty window which reads "LookMaNoNSApplicationMain" in the title.
 When you focus the application, you get a menu bar for it along the top.
 This menu bar contains a whole lot of functionality.
 You can go `View > Enter Full Screen`, and the window maximizes.
 You can go `Format > Font > Show Colors`, and you get a color picker window.
 Where did all this functionality come from?!